couleur-tweak-tips/CTT/docs/video/smoothie/recipe.md

 `factor`: 3x

-:   How much you wish to multiply the input FPS by and interpolate to that.
+:   How much you wish to multiply the input FPS by and interpolate to that, e.g. if the video's input fps is 60 and the factor is 3: 60 x 3 = it'll interpolate 180fps

 `model`: rife-v4.4